-It's easy to miss from the outside.
-It's front is very narrow, jammed in between two other buildings.
-And its facade is sloping backwards, a symptom of the foundations sinking that’s typical in downtown Mexico City.
-The facade we can see today isn't the original--it was rebuilt in 1912.
+It’s easy to miss from the outside.
+Its front is very narrow, jammed in between two other buildings.
+And its facade is sloping backward, a symptom of the foundations sinking that’s typical in downtown Mexico City.
+The facade we can see today isn’t the original–it was rebuilt in 1912.

 Inside, it features incredibly ornate decorations, amping up even the normally ornate Baroque style to ultra-Baroque.
 Nine altarpieces line the sides of the nave.
 The large main altar features a series of statues of saints.